Fair Volatility: A Framework for Reconceptualizing Financial Risk: Introduction and motivation

 \section{Introduction and motivation}

-Volatility, typically measured as the standard deviation of asset returns, is widely regarded as the preeminent proxy for financial risk in both academic research and investment practice.
-This convention largely stems from Markowitz's Modern Portfolio Theory, which established variance minimization as the mathematical foundation of portfolio optimization.
-However, in this work we argue that volatility can represent an incomplete and often misleading measure of true financial risk, and that its justification relies on the belief that markets are ubiquitously efficient, so that properly discounted prices behave like martingales.
+Volatility is widely regarded as a preeminent proxy for financial risk in both academic research and investment practice.
+This convention largely stems from Markowitz's Modern Portfolio Theory, which established variance minimization as the mathematical foundation in portfolio optimization \citep{LS2018}.
+In this work, we argue that the commonly assumed direct relationship between volatility and risk -- namely that higher volatility implies higher risk -- holds only under the assumption that the price process behaves as a local martingale \citep{RaoPeng2022,shiller1981use}, a condition typically justified by the posited ubiquitous efficiency of financial markets.
+However, this premise becomes misleading when more complex and realistic price dynamics are taken into account.

-Basically, three arguments can be used to support the inconsistency of volatility when more general models than the (sub)martingale one are used to describe price dynamics: (a) volatility's insensitivity to the temporal structure of returns (and more generally to non stationarity, particularly when it affects the dependence of data), (b) its inadequacy in derivative-heavy strategies, and (c) its inherently relative nature which does not allow to assess whether a given level of volatility is in some sense "\textit{fair}".
+Actually, several issues challenge the robustness of volatility when the (sub)martingale paradigm is relaxed or when derivative assets are considered.
+These issues concern: (a) the insensitivity to the temporal structure of returns and to forms of non-stationarity affecting data \citep{CV2003}; (b) the different meaning that volatility takes in portfolios with certain derivatives (no longer a measure of loss risk but an opportunity) \citep{Benbachiretal2025}; (c) the relative nature of volatility, which obscures what an appropriate level actually is \citep{Bisewskietal2021}.